Former BL Stores (BIGGQ)

 AI Analysis | Feedback

-Mr. Thorn was appointed Chief Executive Officer and President of Big Lots, Inc. (now Former BL Stores, Inc.) on September 30, 2018.
-Before joining Big Lots, he served as the President and Chief Operating Officer of Tailored Brands, Inc. Prior to that, he held various executive leadership positions with PetSmart, Inc. since 2007, including Executive Vice President, Store Operations, Services and Supply Chain.
-Mr. Thorn's experience also includes leadership roles with Gap, Inc., Cintas Corp, LESCO, Inc. and The United States Army.
+Bruce K. Thorn was appointed Chief Executive Officer and President of Big Lots, Inc. in 2018.
+Prior to joining Big Lots, he served as President and Chief Operating Officer of Tailored Brands, Inc. from 2017 to 2018.
+Before Tailored Brands, Mr. Thorn held various executive roles at PetSmart, Inc. starting in 2007, including Executive Vice President, Store Operations, Services and Supply Chain.
+His career also includes leadership positions at Gap, Inc., Cintas Corp, LESCO, Inc., and The United States Army.
 He holds a B.S. from the U.S. Military Academy at West Point and an M.B.A. from the University of Cincinnati.

-Jonathan E. Ramsden Executive Vice President, Chief Financial Officer & Chief Administrative Officer
+Jonathan E. Ramsden Executive Vice President, Chief Financial and Administrative Officer

 AI Analysis | Feedback